-C.9.c ► Require Contractors to Implement IPM Did your municipality contract with any pesticide service provider in the reporting year? Χ Yes 1 No If yes, briefly describe how contractor compliance with IPM Policy/Ordinance and SOPs was monitored City Parks and Recreation staff met with contractor staff for a planning and coordination meeting prior to be given copy of the City's SOP and the IPM.
-City Parks and Recreation staff accompanied the contractor du monitoring, and project management.
-All equipment and personnel gear cleaned and stored in accorda is a copy of the City's SOP and the contractors' IPM. ıring ap plicatio n for com plian ice, C.9.d ►Interface with County Agricultural Commissioners Did your municipality communicate with the County Agricultural Commissioner to: (a) get input and assistant urban pest management practices and use of pesticides or (b) inform them of water quality issues related to pesticides, Yes x No If yes, summarize the communication.
-If no, explain. • See Section 9 of the SMCWPPP FY 15-16 Annual Report for summary of communication with the San Mateo Count y Agricı ultural Con nmiss sioner.
-Did your municipality report any observed or citizen-reported violations of pesticide regulations (e.g., illegal and applications of pesticides) associated with stormwater management, particularly the California Depar Pesticide Regulation (DPR) surface water protection regulations for outdoor, nonagricultural use of pyrethropesticides by any person performing pest control for hire. tment c Yes Х No If yes, provide a summary of improper pesticide usage reported to the County Agricultural Commissioner as any violations.
-A separate report can be attached as your summary. nd follo w-up a ctions take en to correct
+C.9.c ▶ Require Contractors to Implement IPM

+Did your municipality contract with any pesticide service provider in the reporting year, for either landscaping or structural pest control? Χ Yes ı No If yes, did your municipality evaluate the contractor's list of pesticides and amounts of active ingredients used?
+Yes ı No If your municipality contracted with any pesticide service provider, briefly describe how contractor complia SOPs was monitored The City's Parks staff met with contractor staff for a planning and coordination meeting prior to beginning w the City's SOP and IPM.
+Parks staff accompanied the contractor during application for compliance, monitor Attached is a copy of the City's SOP and IPM ork.
+Co ontractor s were given copy of If your agency did not evaluate the contractor's list of pesticides and amounts of active ingredients used, pe rovide (an expla nation C.9.d ➤ Interface with County Agricultural Commissioners Did your municipality communicate with the County Agricultural Commissioner to: (a) get input and assistant urban pest management practices and use of pesticides or (b) inform them of water quality issues related to pesticides,) ́es X No If yes, summarize the communication.
+If no, explain.
+Please refer to the Countywide Program's Annual Report for a summary of communication with the County Agricul tural Cor nmissic ner Did your municipality report any observed or citizen-reported violations of pesticide regulations (e.g., illegal and applications of pesticides) associated with stormwater management, particularly the California Depart Pesticide Regulation (DPR) surface water protection regulations for outdoor, nonagricultural use of pyrethroi pesticides by any person performing pest control for hire. ment o Yes X No If yes, provide a summary of improper pesticide usage reported to the County Agricultural Commissioner an any violations.
+A separate report can be attached as your summary. id follov v-up act ons tal ken to correct